srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 board SSDT, and optionally IORT.
 The full profile changes more firmware data and should be used only for the board and firmware shown.

-On Linux 7.1 and 7.2, the O6/O6N firmware-1.2 full profile also contains one
-`MPAM.aml` table describing the DSU-120 cache-allocation controller.
+On Linux 7.2, the O6/O6N firmware-1.2 full profile also contains one `MPAM.aml` table describing the DSU-120 cache-allocation controller.
 Linux's [arm64 MPAM documentation](https://docs.kernel.org/arch/arm64/mpam.html)
 describes the architecture support and its use of the